 Oddly enough, it works as an effective metaphor.
 Instead of waiting for a Christmas miracle to save the day, we get Father of Ultra coming out of nowhere to save Mebius after he was turned to a gold statue by an alien totem pole.

-Like I said, a weird Christmas special, but like the other Ultraman cameos, it shows just how important it is for Mebius to be able to live up to expectations of him as a hero.
+Like I said, a weird Christmas special, but like the other Ultraman cameos, it shows how powerfully inspiring the example of an Ultraman’s heroic courage can be for others.
 These episodes are all reminders of what the Ultras represent to the world they protect, and why it’s important to not take that role for granted.

 This theme fits more in with the direction of the Ultraman cameos that show up later on in the series, closer to the finale.
-Especially since, as we’ll see in the article that covers that finale, humanity reaches its darkest points when it feels like that hope has been betrayed.
+Especially since, as we’ll see in that article, humanity reaches its darkest points when it feels like the trust they put in Ultraman has been betrayed.

 First, the GUYS Japan crew launches a joint operation with the GUYS Ocean division, which is responsible for protection of the seas.
-The hotshot pilot who works with them initially has a conflict with their chief mechanic, since it’s revealed he quit a promising position under the chief mechanic’s tutelage in order to make a name for himself as a pilot.
-It provides a nice lesson on having confidence in yourself to achieve your potential, while also not forgetting the people who supported you on the way.
+The hotshot pilot who works with them initially has a conflict with the chief mechanic of GUYS Japan.
+It’s revealed he quit a promising position under the chief mechanic’s tutelage in order to make a name for himself as a pilot with GUYS Ocean.
+This episode provides a nice lesson on having confidence in yourself to achieve your potential, while also not forgetting the people who supported you on the way.

-It’s a good, self-contained episode, even if it doesn’t tie in as closely to the main direction of the thematic elements that other episodes contribute to at this point.
+It’s a good, self-contained episode, even if it doesn’t tie in as closely to the direction of more prominent thematic elements at this point in the series.
 But the main reason why I want to at least mention it here is because SWEET MOTHER OF ORPHENOCHS THEY MADE MASATO KUSAKA A CAPTAIN.

 Er, I mean, for those of you reading who don’t know, this is Kohei Murakami, who played the secondary Rider, Kaixa, in Kamen Rider Faiz.
 This character associated with him is also infamous for being an un-repentantly awful person who antagonized the main Rider for pretty much the entire series.
-Said antagonism on part of the character is one of the main reasons why I disliked the show overall – although from what I’ve seen elsewhere, the actor himself is a pretty cool guy who loves what he does.
+Although from what I’ve seen elsewhere, the actor himself is a pretty cool guy who loves what he does.

-It’s incredibly bizarre seeing him in a uniformly positive and heroic role, especially since Mebius aired only a couple years after Faiz ended, so the actor looks almost exactly the same between both roles.
+It’s incredibly bizarre seeing him in a uniformly positive and heroic role, especially since Mebius aired only a few years after Faiz ended, so the actor looks almost exactly the same between both roles.
+Just with fluffier hair.

-Funnily enough, this also gives the actor the equivalent Grand Slam of tokusatsu appearances, since in addition to acting in Ultraman and Kamen Rider, he also played a recurring supporting character in the most recently-finished Sentai, Zyuohger, and a Horror of the Week in Garo: Makai Senki.
+Funnily enough, this also gives the actor the equivalent Grand Slam of tokusatsu appearances, since in addition to acting in Ultraman and Kamen Rider, he also played a recurring supporting character in the most recently-finished Sentai series, Zyuohger, and a Horror of the Week in Garo: Makai Senki.

 Temporary freak-out on my part aside, the other episode which focuses on the organization of GUYS is the one that I’d like to end this article on before it gets too long.

-I had some tough deliberation trying to figure out where to draw the line between this third article, and the fourth and final one, since all the themes build on each other so smoothly.
+I had some tough deliberation trying to figure out where to draw the line between this third article, and the fourth and final one, since all the themes build on each other so smoothly at this point.
 I couldn’t just skip straight to the finale trilogy without including a big, honking “TO BE CONTINUED!” disclaimer at the bottom of this article first.
 Similarly, I couldn’t separate the episodes based on thematic focus, since both the alien-invasion episodes and the Ultraman-cameo episodes tie together so closely in purpose.
-But then I realized this particular episode dealing with Sakomizu’s backstory, and how he came to be Captain of the GUYS Japan team, is a perfect transition into the major thematic direction of the finale.
+But then I realized this particular episode dealing with Sakomizu’s backstory, and how he came to be Captain of the GUYS Japan team, is a perfect transition into the major themes of the finale.

-The general focus of Ultraman Mebius as a full series gradually expands outward from a singular, personal starting point.
-We begin with the individual motivations, strengths and weaknesses of each of the GUYS Japan crew, as well as the flaws, failings and struggles of the Ultras that fight alongside them – Mebius, and later Tsurugi, who becomes Hikari through overcoming that challenge.
-Next is a move from the personal to the interpersonal as we see how those strengths and weaknesses connect to each other, uniting the crew and Mebius together as an unconventional family whose members can accept and trust each other despite those flaws.
-In this section of the show, that focus moves outward even further, out from the nucleus of the GUYS crew into examining humanity in general, and judging the worth of their lives on this planet in light of humanity’s positive and negative aspects.
+To recap – the general focus of Ultraman Mebius as a full series gradually expands outward from a singular, personal starting point.
+We begin with the individual motivations, strengths and weaknesses of each of the GUYS Japan crew.
+We also see the flaws, failings and struggles of the Ultras who fight alongside them, Mebius, and later Tsurugi, who becomes Hikari after overcoming that struggle.
+Next is a move from the personal to the interpersonal as we see how those strengths and weaknesses connect to each other.
+This unites the crew and Mebius together as an unconventional family whose members can accept and trust each other despite those flaws.
+In this third section of the show, that focus moves outward even further.
+We move out from the nucleus of the GUYS crew into examining humanity in general, and weigh its worth on this planet in light of humanity’s positive and negative aspects.

 Well…. to the stars.

-I’m just going to go ahead and post most of this in screen-caps because it’s such a cool scene.
+I’m just going to go ahead and post most of this in screen-caps because it’s such a awesome scene.